DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2019-09-18-application-states.md

 - Rejected by default – gone beyond the RBD date
 - Withdrawn – candidate has removed their application
 - Offer rejected – candidate was made an offer but refused
-- Declined by default – candidate didn’t respond to offer in time
+- Declined by default – candidate did not respond to offer in time